vmware-labs/patterns-lab/README.md

 # Welcome to E2E Patterns
-ℹ️ Please be informed, this repository is being refactored for use here using https://github.com/boconnor2017/e2e-patterns.git.
+ℹ️ Please be informed, this repository is being refactored for use here using [this GitHub repository](https://github.com/boconnor2017/e2e-patterns.git).
 All labs and code snippets will be migrated here shortly.
-In the meantime, please feel free to use the https://github.com/boconnor2017/e2e-patterns.git repository while we work on the build of this one.
+In the meantime, please feel free to use [this GitHub repository](https://github.com/boconnor2017/e2e-patterns.git) while patterns-lab is being finalized.

 ![alt text](https://github.com/boconnor2017/e2e-patterns/blob/main/img/E2E-Patterns-Logo-01.png)
 This repository is intended to provide code samples to help you build immutable VMware Patterns.